 We took the torch it was guarding, and collected the magic flame (did I mention that no one in the Rebellion had properly explained that the torch was inside the keep and just kept talking as though we were going inside to find the flame itself?
 We actually had to walk out and then go back inside to work out what we had done wrong).
 Now, if you’ll recall, once we had the torch, the Princess was to come along with Cid’s airship so we could catch the Dreadnought.
 Why she, an irreplaceable political figure and valuable prisoner, had to do this personally did not become clear until the Empire plucked the older-model airship straight out of the sky before it could get to us.
 Ohhhh, a Star Wars reference!
 Well that’s a perfect excuse for endangering yourself, Hilda!
 Your people thank you.

 We rushed home with the help of an odd easter egg: a forest nearby housed an ostrich-like bird called a Chocobo, soon to become a series regular.
-This was the only chocobo in the game, and could be used to run around the world with no fear of random encounters, though we’d lose it once we got off.
+The odd part was that this was the only chocobo in the game!
+The chocobo can be used to run around the world with no fear of random encounters, though we’d lose it once we got off.
 Our contacts in the Resistance told us that the Empire had constructed a supply base for the Dreadnought north of Fynn… and south of their own capital.
 This is because, like the world of FFI, the world wraps North/South as well as East/West, thanks to the programmers not thinking this through.
 As a result, we have something resembling a doughnut world, though… don’t think too hard about it because that analogy doesn’t hold.
 I was in charge of the trip north, but due to the sheer amount of time I spent a) trying to find a shortcut and b) training, I passed back to Kyle by the time we actually reached the ship.
 Along the way, we retrieved a Berserk spell book from a group of imperial mages, which eventually became one of our most valuable spells.
-Big surprise for two guys who went into these games expecting never to buff or debuff at all (Admit it: it’s kind of useless in a lot of the later games).
+Big surprise for two guys who went into these games expecting never to buff or debuff at all (Admit it: it’s kind of useless in a lot of the later games)!

 The Dreadnought was waiting for us in drydock, and Kyle went in and rescued the Princess and Cid, who headed to retrieve Cid’s ship.
 Unfortunately, my training en route had drained all our MP, under the assumption that “supply base” would have supplies, or an inn!
 This became a problem when we discovered that the rescue had also alerted the Dark Knight to our intrusion.
 As a result, he had blocked the door and, somehow, also blocked Teleportation spells.
 Very strangely, if we spoke to him, the Dark Knight acted as though we were Imperial Soldiers, even though he should have recognized us from our encounter at the construction site, even if he wasn’t Maria’s brother.

 We were finally in an exploding dungeon, and Firion acted like he was in this giant rush, but he really wasn’t.
 Okay, yeah: the whole Dreadnought was erupting after we placed the “Sunfire,” but like with Astos, context, even accidental context caused by writing mistake, is everything.
 After Firion’s verbal backhand, we watched him and his party walk – not run, walk – through pretty much every room in the Dreadnought but the last.
-If they couldn’t have sped up character movement, why didn’t they cut out the intermediary rooms?
-We were forced to watch the party saunter through every room but the last, and that probably because they didn’t want to redesign one without enemy soldiers in it!
+If the devs couldn’t have sped up character movement, why didn’t they cut out the intermediary rooms?
+We were forced to watch the party saunter through every room but the last, and that one was probably only skipped because they didn’t want to create a variant with no imperial soldiers in it!
 It’s like Kyle said at the time: they could have just shown them leave the engine room, and show up on the map.
 That would have been “running” to me.
 Not every single room.
 That’s “taking the scenic tour.”

 Our escape route took us to the captured airship, and Cid flew us back home.
 I was giving the dev flak a minute ago, but they do a good thing here by having Cid pass a very small island in the ocean in hopes that you notice it and might consider going back to it in the future.
 It was even added to the map at this point in the GBA version, so that you definitely wouldn’t miss it.